fwikestad/terraform-spoke-network/README.md

 Will also create peering to a hub if hub_vnet_name and hub_vnet_resource_group_name is provided.

 ## !NB Be sure to set providers
-azurerm = Your LZ Subscription to deploy network in azurerm.connectivity = Connectivity subscription containing hub
+azurerm = Your LZ Subscription to deploy network in (No need to add if az account is set to right subscription)

+azurerm.connectivity = Connectivity subscription containing hub

 <!-- BEGIN_TF_DOCS -->